 There are several strategies to address these challenges.
 For instance, modifications of light and salinity is frequently used, as well as fish feed with additives which can significantly enhance the smoltification process.
-This provides salmon escaped from aquaculture farms in Norway over the last five years of Norwegian wild salmon stocks have shown genetic differences due to mixing with escaped farmed salmon

-Salmon escape and genetic impact on wild salmon populations in Norway a signal for the fish to smoltify, especially when combined with appropriate light and temperature conditions.
+This provides a signal for the fish to smoltify, especially when combined with appropriate light and temperature conditions.